 Post may contain affiliate links.
 Disclosure can be viewed here.

 8 Tips to Increase Your Net Worth In a Year

 Try to negotiate a raise with your employer.
 Pick up some extra work.
 Start a new side hustle.
 Just experiment with different ways to bring in extra money.
-I took on a part time job in addition to working my content marketing business.
+I took on a part-time job in addition to working my content marketing business and monetizing my blog.
 I would also pick up extra copywriting jobs from freelance job boards.

 Match & Max Out Your Retirement Accounts

 If you work for a company that offers a retirement plan such as a 401K, your employer will typically match the amount you contribute up to a certain percentage.
 This is a great opportunity to work on building your retirement fund.
 Talk to your human resources department to discuss your options.